Rajpur, Madhya Pradesh: Demographics

+As per Census of India 2011, Rajpur Nagar Panchayat has population of 20,947 of which 10,718 are males while 10,229 are females.

+The population of children aged 0-6 is 2706 which is 12.92 % of total population of Rajpur (NP).
+In Rajpur Nagar Panchayat, the female sex ratio is 954 against state average of 931.
+Moreover the child sex ratio in Rajpur is around 947 compared to Madhya Pradesh state average of 918.
+The literacy rate of Rajpur city is 76.19 % higher than the state average of 69.32 %.
+In Rajpur, male literacy is around 83.64 % while the female literacy rate is 68.38 %.

 Temples

 In Rajpur there are many temples.
-Some of the famous temples names are Bhawani mata temple, Triveni Temple, Hanuman temple., Saiyad Mahar Ali Shah Sarkaar Dargah.
+Some of the famous temples names are Bhawani mata temple, Triveni Temple, Hanuman temple., nagdev mandir Saiyad Mahar Ali Shah Sarkaar Dargah.

 Places to visit

 Roseshwar dham is the famous place near Rajpur.
 It is situated on the hill and 5 km from Rajpur.
 Here two temples are also present.
 One is shiv temple, other is navgrah temple.